ajmccredie/fudge-kitchen/README.md

 - The mobile header search bar was returning results only from the ‘edible products list’ (how it was initially set up) and not from all of the available products.
 This was found in testing and rectified in the template.

 - Account deletion was not working until this was found in final testing and rectified.
 This was simply down to carelessness and lack of earlier testing.
 It was quickly resolved with the addition of a csrf token.

+- Ensuring the prices of the different weights of fudge could be changed from the admin back end took a little while.
+The way the values were both being saved and were then being called into the templates using them had to be reviewed and fixed.

 #### Unresolved